jagterberg/jagterberg.github.io/index.md

 in C (and not R), which greatly speeds things up.
 The code is still in development, so practitioners interested in K-medoids or spectral clustering can use <code>nomclust</code>.

-Finallyh, in my spare time, I like to read good fantasy and play jazz piano.
+Finally, in my spare time, I like to read good fantasy and play jazz piano.
 At UW-Madison, I regularly played piano with [The Left Field Quartet](https://leftfieldquartet.bandcamp.com/releases).